ScottIsebrand/dueling-wizards/README.md

 ## Enhancements Roadmap

-- [ ] When the game ends (`roundsRemaining === 0`), set (reduce) opacity property of .spellButtons to ~0.6 to show the buttons are disabled.
+- [ ] When the game ends, reduce opacity property of Spell Buttons to ~0.6 to show the buttons are disabled.
-- [ ] Add an alternative game-ends condition of when player or Computer's Health Level reaches `<= 0`, and increase default Health Levels and default roundsRemaining, so that player Computer death is possible, with the appropriate alternative gameResult text printed to the DOM.
+- [ ] Add an alternative game-ends condition of when Player or Computer's Health Level is `<= 0`, and increase default Health Levels and default Rounds Remaining, so that Computer or Player death is possible, with the appropriate alternative gameResult text printed to the DOM.
 - [ ] Enhance the styling.
 Eg,
-  - adding emoji or animated GIFs for the Elemental categories;
+  - [ ] adding emoji or animated GIFs for the Elemental categories;
-  - adding publicly available sound effects (if available) for each spellButton 'click' and computerSpell selection (eg, a _whoosh_ sound for Wind, an ocean wave sound for Water, etc.)
-  - replace Damage Table image file with a dynamic table, eg, the table cells corresponding to the round's `userSpell` and, after a slight delay, `computerSpell` change background color, as does, after a second slight delay, the appropriate cell that states the damage.
+  - [ ] replace Damage Table image file with a dynamic table, eg, the table cells corresponding to the round's `userSpell` and, after a slight delay, `computerSpell` change background color, as does, after a second slight delay, the appropriate cell that states the damage.
-- [ ] Add a Spell Conduit choice; user selects Scroll, Wand, Staff, or Amulet, which is compared against the computer's randomly selected Conduit and Health Points deducted in accordance with a Conduit Power Table.
+- [ ] Add a Spell Conduit choice; user selects Scroll, Wand, Staff, or Amulet, which is compared against the Computer's randomly selected Conduit and Health Points deducted in accordance with a Conduit Power Table.
 Default Health Levels should be raised since the potential total damage per round will be a larger number by introducing the Spell Conduit choice.
-Player and computer Conduit choices and damage would need to be appear in the DOM.
+Player and Computer Conduit choices and damage would need to appear in the DOM.
-- [ ] Add a way for the player to choose when to drink a potion that increase Health Level.
+- [ ] Add a way for the Player to choose when to drink a potion that increase Health Level.
 (Possibly randomize the Health Level increase as 1, 2, or 3 Health Level points.)
-Randomize computer decision as to whether or not, in each round, the computer drinks the potion.
+Randomize Computer decision as to whether or not, in each round, the Computer drinks the potion.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>